sdiehl/wiwinwlh/tutorial.md

   deriving (Eq, Ord)
 ```

-An example of a record type.
+An record type can use these custom datatypes to define all the parameters that
+define an individual playing card.

 ```haskell
 data Card = Card